Rank 2 Local Systems, Barsotti-Tate Groups, and Shimura Curves

-where $X^{D}$ is a moduli of fake elliptic curves with universal family $\mathcal{A}$ such that $(\mathscr{L}^{\oplus2})\cong f^{*}(R^{1}\pi_{*}\mathbb{Q}_{l})$. \end{conjecture} In this article we prove the following, which perhaps provides some evidence for \ref{Conjecture:rank_2_fake_elliptic_curve}. \begin{thm*} (Theorem \ref{Theorem:p-div_companion_versal-1}) Let $C$ be a smooth, geometrically connected, complete curve over $\mathbb{F}_{q}$ with $q$ a square.
+In this article we prove the following, which perhaps provides some evidence for \ref{Conjecture:rank_2_fake_elliptic_curve}. \begin{thm*} (Theorem \ref{Theorem:p-div_companion_versal-1}) Let $C/\mathbb{F}_{q}$ be a smooth, geometrically connected, proper curve with $q$ a square.
 There is a natural bijection between the following two sets